HViktorTsoi/alpha_lidar/README.md

 ```
 `${path_to_alpha_lidar}` is the path to the source code just been cloned.

-After downloading, the `alpha_lidar/datasets` directory should look like this：
+After downloading, the `alpha_lidar/datasets` directory should look like this:

 ```shell
 |-- datasets